SKom2/muse-albums-catalog/README.md

 ### 1. Authentication and Authorization
 - **User Roles**: Two roles are supported—Admin and Visitor.
 - **Login and Registration**: Users can sign up and log in to access the application.
-- **Email Confirmation**: During registration, users receive a confirmation email to verify their account, sent from custom domain.
+- **Email Confirmation**: During registration, users receive a confirmation email to verify their account, sent from a custom domain.
-- **Role-Based Access Control**: Admins can create, edit, and delete albums, while visitors can only view, filter and search.
+- **Role-Based Access Control**: Admins can create, edit, and delete albums, while visitors can only view, filter, and search.

 ### 2. Catalog Page
 - **Paginated List**: Displays a list of music albums.
-You can extend this list and see more albums by click on "Load more"
+You can extend this list and see more albums by clicking on "Load more."
 - **Search and Filter**: Allows users to search for albums and filter the results by genre and format.
 - **Album Detail Page**: Clicking on an album card navigates to a detailed page of the album.